An Evans function for the linearised 2D Euler equations using Hill's determinant: A Hill determinant

 The three cases discussed in the previous section now appear like this: 1)~For real $c > 1$ we have real $s < 1$ and hence the Hill determinant is Hermitian and the Hill discriminant is real for real $\mu$.
 2)~For purely imaginary $c$ we have purely imaginary $s$, so that all $g_k$ are real because $i^k s^{|k|}$ gives an even power of $i$.
 Hence the Hill determinant is real and the Hill discriminant is real for real $\mu$.
 3)~For complex $c$ also $s$ is complex and the Hill determinant and discriminant are complex.

 The beauty of Hill's formula is that it gives a very good approximation already for small truncation sizes.
+Instead of the determinant of a bi-infinite matrix $D(\Lambda)$ denote by $D_k(\Lambda)$ the determinant of the finite matrix truncated to $m,n = -k, \dots, k$.
+Thus the truncation of $D(\Lambda)$ with $k=1$ (and hence matrix size $3\times 3$) becomes

-This was also important in Hill's original application to the Moon, where he found good results already from $3\times 3$ determinants \cite{Hill1878}.
-Even for such severe truncation a figure similar to \cref{fig:cdplot} computed from this approximation gives a qualitatively correct answer.
+The quality of approximation was important in Hill's original application to the Moon, where he found good results already from $3\times 3$ determinants \cite{Hill1878}.
+Even for such severe truncation a figure similar to \cref{fig:cdplot} computed from the approximation $D_1(\Lambda)$ gives a qualitatively correct answer.
 This is particularly true when asking for $\Delta = 2$ which implies $D = 0$.
 Now $D$ factors because of discrete symmetry and expressing $s^2$ in terms of $\kappa$ in the $3\times 3$ truncation of the Hill determinant gives

 The vanishing of the last factor in the numerator is shown as a green line in \cref{fig:cdplot}.
 The two endpoints of the green line correspond to the roots of this factor where $(d, \kappa) = (1, 0)$ and hence $c =0$ and $(d, \kappa) = (0, -1/\sqrt{3})$ and hence $c = i/\sqrt{2}$.
 It should be noted that even though the result at the two endpoints is exact, for intermediate points along the boundary curve there are corrections from incorporating higher order approximations to the determinant.
 As already noted, along the lower boundary of \cref{fig:cdplot} where $c = 0$ the exact answer $\Delta(d^2)$ is obtained from Hill's formula where $D = 1$ since $s = \pm i$ and hence $\kappa = 0$.
-As already noted for $d=0$ we always have $g = c + \sin\eta$ as a solution that is $2\pi$ periodic, and hence $\Delta = 2$.
+When $d=0$ we always have $g = c + \sin\eta$ as a solution that is $2\pi$ periodic, and hence $\Delta = 2$.
 For the Hill discriminant this leads to $\Delta(0) = 2$, and hence $D(g_0) = 0$.
 This surprising identity appears because for $d = 0$ the three central columns of the Hill determinant are linearly dependent.
 It should be noted that the $3\times 3$ approximation to the Hill determinant produces the exact values at the edges $d =0$ and $c = 0$ of \cref{fig:cdplot}.